Rincon Band of Luiseño Indians

-Laurie E. Gonzalez is serving her fourth-term of office on the Rincon Tribal Council.
+Laurie E. Gonzalez is serving her fifth-term of office on the Rincon Tribal Council.
 Among the many interests she brings to the government are expertise in entrepreneurship, as result of her career in business, and a passion for her culture and the living legacies of Luiseño Indians.

 Experienced in corporate business dealings and social protocols, Gonzalez was employed for 16 years as administrative support to the CEO/COB of Occidental Petroleum, Dr. Armand Hammer, as well as former Post Master General Marvin Watson and Board members such as Vice President Al Gore, Sr.